ethan-nelson/sotm2018-booklet/README.md

 *scrlayer-scrpage2* package

+## Contributing

+The booklet has been sent to the print shop.
+Therefore, changes to the content, layout etc. do not have any benefit any more.

 ## License

 This booklet is licensed under [Creative Commons Attribution Share-Alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) if not otherwise stated.
 Logos and advertisements of companies and other organisations are not available under that license.
 The OpenStreetMap logo is available under the terms of [CC-BY-SA 2.0](http://creativecommons.org/licenses/by-sa/2.0/).